 The best way to get around Adelaide really depends on what you’re planning on doing.
 However, for ease, convenience, and best price – especially if you’re staying in or near the CBD – the public transport network, including the trains, trams, and buses is the best way to get around Adelaide.

-For trips further into the suburbs, along the coast or deeper into South Australia, you can use the regional bus and train network or hire a car for flexibility and autonomy.
+For trips further into the suburbs, along the coast or deeper into South Australia (there are amazing day trips from Adelaide that can take just 2 hours!), you can use the regional bus and train network or hire a car for flexibility and autonomy.

 Overall, a blend of public transport, walking and taxi/rideshares is the best way to get around Adelaide city efficiently, conveniently, and avoid having to worry about driving yourself!

 Yes!
-It is very easy to get around Adelaide without a car.
+It is very easy to get around Adelaide without a car, depending on where you've booked your accommodation.
 It is not necessary for all travellers to Adelaide to hire a car, or even to rely only on taxis and rideshares beyond your journey from the airport into the CBD.

 Adelaide is a small and walkable city, and has a comprehensive, efficient, and reliable public transport network that makes it easy to get around the city and the suburbs without the need for a car.
 Trams and buses in the city centre connect to key attractions such the South Australian Museum, Adelaide Botanic Garden, Adelaide Oval, and the Adelaide Zoo.
 If your accommodation is in the heart of the city, you will have a breeze getting around without worrying about driving yourself anywhere.

-Adelaide is a great walkable city, especially in the city centre.
+Adelaide is a great walkable city, especially in the city centre - and is beautiful to explore by foot (when Adelaide's weather is clear and sunny, of course).
 The city itself is compact and there are several top attractions within walking distance of each other.
 From downtown, you can wander to popular attractions in the city such as the South Australian Museum, the Art Gallery of Australia, and the Adelaide Central Market.
 There is also Chinatown Adelaide to explore on foot, and it’s super easy to walk to an array of cafes, bars, and restaurants, and shopping areas in the Adelaide city centre.

 Some popular walking routes in Adelaide to see many of Adelaide’s top attractions are: